Nature Images Turned into Art with Photo Manipulation Techniques

 This hen and chicks plant shown above is normally a grayish color.

 The official name of this succulent plant is ghost plant but we have always known it as the hen and chicks plant.

 Adjusting the temperature, tint and saturation certainly changed the appearance of this photo.

 Often I went back and forth between exposure and color to keep tweaking the photo for different effects.

 The photo above is a portion of the beetle's top side.
 It was found wedged in between a brick and rock walkway and the hard shell was scratched and cracked.
 All of those details make for an interesting nature print when manipulated with colors and exposure settings.

 Effective...don't you agree?

-The colorful abstracted piece to the right is that same dead beetle's underside...a different portion of it than the green toned one shown earlier in this hub.
+The colorful abstracted piece shown above is that same dead beetle's underside.
+It is a different portion of it than the green toned one shown earlier in this post.

 Photography Fine Art